How to Write an Analytical Paper Like a Pro

 2. Introduction: Hooks readers and establishes the purpose.

-3. Body paragraphs: Presents evidence and analysis to support your thesis.
+3. Body paragraphs: Present evidence and analysis to support your thesis.

 4. Transitions: Smoothly links ideas between paragraphs.